 The essence of this reading is indeed clear - never mind how many times, you are forgiven by God in Christ, forgiven with a love and grace that knows no bounds, forgiven beyond your wildest dreams.
-The implication is as simple and as clear: forgive others, as he has forgiven you.
+The implication of being so forgiven is also as simple and as clear: forgive others, as he has forgiven you.